 One of Vox Media’s pitches to distributors for premium series is that – unlike traditional production companies – it will integrate promotion and tune-in of that content across all of its platforms, Moe said.
 “We’ll be able to tell our SB Nation audience in organic and very repetitive ways, ‘Here’s a show on Go90 we know you’re going to love, because it comes from us.'”

-Vox Media’s investors include NBCU — which plowed $200 million into the company a year ago — as well as Accel Partners, Allen & Co., Khosla Ventures and General Atlantic.
+Vox Media’s investors include NBCU — which plowed $200 million into the company two years ago — as well as Accel Partners, Allen & Co., Khosla Ventures and General Atlantic.
 The Washington, D.C.-based company’s other brands and businesses include Eater, the Verge, Vox, Curbed, Recode and the Code Conferences, Racked, Polygon, Concert and Vox Creative.